mrismanaziz/Reforestation/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## Why did the barber win the race?
+He took a short cut.